bgrayburn/CV/CV/Rayburn_CV.md

 ### Founding Engineer : Life Lessons
 *Feb 2023 - August 2023*

-- Led design of base game abstractions that shifted lesson implementation from 6 months to as fast as a few hours and at most a few days
+- Led design and development of base game abstractions that shifted lesson implementation from 6 months to as fast as a few hours and at most a few days
 - Designed and implemented testing strategy for game client and backend server
-- Implemented base abstractions along other engineers
-- Implemented game components in godot
+- Implemented game components in Godot
 - Designed and implemented a user server to manage authentication, authorization, and game session management in Python

 ### Software Engineer Manager : Ellevation Education